yarovit-developer/codecademy-projects/README.md

-# Front-End Engineer Career Path

-Front-end engineers work closely with designers to make websites beautiful, functional, and fast.
-This Career Path will teach you not only the necessary languages and technologies but also how to think like a front-end engineer.

-## Completed Projects on Codecademy Front-End Engineer Path:
+# Codecademy Projects

+This is a collection of projects I have created in Codecademy, primarily under the Front-End Engineer Career Path.

-### HTML & CSS
+## HTML & CSS
 Learn how to structure HTML documents and write clearer, more accessible code using Semantic HTML.
 Learn how to style elements using various visual CSS rules and make a website responsive.

 - Fashion Blog